-Efforts, including the use of early intervention and progressive discipline, shall be made to deter students, while at school or a school-related event, from engaging in aggressive behavior that may reasonably produce physical or psychological harm to someone else.
+Efforts, including the use of positive interventions and supports, shall be made to deter students, while at school or a school-related event, from engaging in aggressive behavior that may reasonably produce physical or psychological harm to someone else.
 The Superintendent or designee shall ensure that the parent/guardian of a student who engages in aggressive behavior is notified of the incident.
 The failure to provide such notification does not limit the Board's authority to impose discipline, including suspension or expulsion, for such behavior.